 If you are looking for meal prep recipes that feature boneless skinless chicken breasts, then try my spice crusted chicken breast with wild rice superfood salad or my oven baked bone on Greek style chicken breast with spaghetti squash.

 You are going to be a chicken breast boss after learning these game changing techniques.
 Hint, if you are not allowing chicken breasts to come to room temperature before cooking, you are doing it wrong.

 You want to buy chicken breasts that are on the small side, not these huge chicken breasts that look like they have been lifting weights.
-I only buy organic chicken breasts, the texture and flavor are much better than conventional, and they are not as big.
+I only buy organic chicken breasts as the texture and flavor are much better than conventional, and they are not as big.

-Big chicken breasts are almost impossible to cook evenly, by the time the inside is cooked through, the outside is overcooked.
-This can also be true for organic and smaller chicken breasts, they can be a bit lopsided, the answer to this problem is to pound them a bit to make them flat.
+Big chicken breasts are almost impossible to cook evenly.
+By the time the inside is cooked through, the outside is overcooked.
+This can also be true for organic and smaller chicken breasts, which can be a bit lopsided.
+The answer to this problem is to pound them a bit to make them flat.